 At the same time, a group of Palestinians marched through the Giardini wearing the names of artists who have been killed in Gaza.
 More protests were expected as the preview week continued.

-The developments have put pressure on the Biennale’s structure — with 100 national pavilions showing alongside a curated exhibition featuring 110 artists and artist groups — and raised old questions: Is the representation of nations outmoded in a globalized system where artists often operate internationally, and does it give states an undue platform for propaganda?
+Few inside the Biennale were surprised that global politics were spilling over into the international art exhibition, putting new pressure on its structure of national pavilions alongside a curated exhibition and raising old questions: Is the representation of nations outmoded in a globalized system where artists often operate internationally, and does it give states an undue platform for propaganda?

-“We can see how much that can bring tension, especially in the midst of the political chaos we find our selves,” Pereira said.
+“We can see how much that can bring tension, especially in the midst of the political chaos (in which) we find ourselves,” Pereira said.

-Ahead of its resignation, the jury had said it would not award prizes to countries whose leaders were under investigation by the International Court of Justice, which singled out Russia and Israel.
+Ahead of its resignation, the jury had said it would not award prizes to countries whose leaders were under investigation by the International Court of Justice.
+The move isolated Russia and Israel.

-Some participants welcomed the resignation.
-Israeli artist Belu-Simion Fainaru said he thought it was “a fair one.”
+Israeli artist Belu-Simion Fainaru said he thought the jury's decision was “a fair one.”

 “I should be treated as an equal artist, and I should not be discriminated because of my race, that I am a Jew, and not because of my nationality or passport.
 I have to be seen as I am.
 I am an artist that wants to show my art, and I have the right to be evaluated,” he said standing in front of his installation rooted in the Kabbalah.